A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Methods

-The goal of this study is to determine, given a small set of $M\ll N$ unstructured realizations $\{\bm{z}^{(i)}\}_{i=1}^M$ and the corresponding outputs $b=(f(\bm{z}^{(1)}),...f(\bm{z}^{(M)}))^{T},$ the polynomial approximation in \eqref{eq:f_ap_expan} or \eqref{eq:ape_single} when $f(\bm{z})$ has certain structure e.g., sparse representation, There are two quantities we need to compute: i) an appropriate orthonormal polynomial basis $\psi$ and ii) an interpolation type sparse solution $(\bm{c}) = (c_1,\dots,c_N)^T\in \mathbb{R}^N$ such that $f_p(\bm{z}^{(i)}) = f(\bm{z}^{(i)})$ for $i = 1,\dots,M$ and the number of nonzero entries of $\bm{c}$ is the smallest possible.
-The basis construction will be discussed in detail in Section \ref{sec:data_driven_basis}.
+In this section, we introduce the \ac{DSRAR} framework to construct surrogate model.
+The goal of this study is to determine, given a small set of $M\ll N$ unstructured realizations $\{\bm{z}^{(i)}\}_{i=1}^M$ and the corresponding outputs $b=(f(\bm{z}^{(1)}),...f(\bm{z}^{(M)}))^{T},$ the polynomial approximation in \eqref{eq:f_ap_expan} or \eqref{eq:ape_single} when $f(\bm{z})$ has a sparse representation. {This small set $\{\bm{z}^{(i)}\}_{i=1}^M$ is usually called \emph{training set} and $M$ is the \emph{training sample size.}} There are two quantities we need to compute: (i) an appropriate orthonormal polynomial basis $\psi$ and (ii) an interpolation-type sparse solution $\bm{c} = (c_1,\dots,c_N)^T\in \mathbb{R}^N$ such that $f_p(\bm{z}^{(i)}) = f(\bm{z}^{(i)})$ for $i = 1,\dots,M$ with the smallest possible number nonzero $\bm{c}$.
+The basis construction, step (i), will be discussed in detail in Section \ref{sec:data_driven_basis}.
 We can reformulate the second part as the following constrained optimization problem,

 where $\|\bm{c}\|_0$ indicates the number of nonzero entries of $\bm{c}$ and $\bm A \in \mathbb{R}^{M \times N}$ (usually called the measurement matrix) is written as